Conclusion:

 What we may reasonably assume to be possible within the timeline:

-- John could very well have been unaware of the details of Jesus' ministry for the period of time prior to Jesus calling him (or anyone) to discipleship, and could have missed one of Jesus' Passovers.
+- John could very well have been unaware of the details of Jesus' ministry for the period of time prior to Jesus calling him (or anyone) to discipleship, and could have missed Jesus' first Passover.

-- John could have chosen to leave out of his account an early Passover, which he didn't attend together with Jesus and about which he knew very little.
+- John could have chosen to leave out of his account the earliest Passover, which he didn't attend together with Jesus and about which he knew very little.

 Daniel's 70-Week Prophecy - 490 Years